scottcgi/Mojoc/README.md

 ## Samples
 The samples will show all aspects of the Mojoc features.
 Each platform will provide native building project for native platform editor.
 For example: Android provides AndroidStudio project, IOS provides XCode project.

-Currently there is only one sample, which is a simplfied version of the published game [Super Little Red](https://github.com/scottcgi/Mojoc/tree/master/Samples/SuperLittleRed). **Then how to run this sample ?**
+Currently there is only one sample, which is a simplfied version of the published game [SuperLittleRed](https://github.com/scottcgi/Mojoc/tree/master/Samples/SuperLittleRed).
+Please check out the wiki [Quick Start](https://github.com/scottcgi/Mojoc/wiki) guide for quickly run this sample.

-Please check out the wiki [Quick Start](https://github.com/scottcgi/Mojoc/wiki) guide.
-And the compiled apk is here:
+And the compiled and playable apk is here:

 * [Sample-SuperLittleRed](https://github.com/scottcgi/Mojoc/blob/master/Samples/Apk/Sample-SuperLittleRed.apk?raw=true)
 * [SuperLittleRed-2.0.1.apk](https://github.com/scottcgi/Mojoc/blob/master/Samples/Apk/SuperLittleRed-2.0.1.apk?raw=true)